cipherswami/boot-nethunter/README.md

 # Boot Nethunter
-- It is an executable that boots Kali-Chroot (_one Installed with Nethunter_) in Termux.
+- It is an executable that boots Kali-Chroot (_one Installed with Nethunter apk_) in Termux.
 [Rooted Andriod]

 **NOTE**: This is not same as _Nethunter Rootless_.